 \section{Abstract}

 Money laundering presents a pervasive challenge, burdening society by financing illegal activities.
-To more effectively combat and detect money laundering, the use of network information is increasingly being explored, exploiting that money laundering necessarily involves interconnected parties.
-This has lead to a surge in literature on network analytics~(NA) for anti-money laundering~(AML).
-The literature, however, is fragmented and a comprehensive overview of existing work is missing.
-This results in limited understanding of the methods that may be applied and their comparative detection power.
-Therefore, this paper presents an extensive and systematic review of the literature.
-We identify and analyse 97 papers in the \textit{Web of Science} and \textit{Scopus} databases, resulting in a taxonomy of approaches following the fraud analytics framework of \citet{bockel2023fraud}.
-Moreover, this paper presents a comprehensive experimental framework to evaluate and compare the performance of prominent NA methods in a uniform setup.
-The framework is applied on the publicly available Elliptic data set and implements manual feature engineering, random walk-based methods, and deep learning GNNs.
-We conclude from the results that network analytics increases the predictive power of the AML model with graph neural networks giving the best results.
-An open source implementation of the experimental framework is provided to facilitate researchers and practitioners to extend upon these results and experiment on proprietary data.
-As such, we aim to promote a standardized approach towards the analysis and evaluation of network analytics for AML.
+The use of network information is increasingly being explored to effectively combat money laundering, given it involves connected parties.
+This led to a surge in research on network analytics for anti-money laundering~(AML).
+The literature is, however, fragmented and a comprehensive overview of existing work is missing.
+This results in limited understanding of the methods to apply and their comparative detection power.
+This paper presents an extensive and unique literature review, based on 97 papers from \textit{Web of Science} and \textit{Scopus}, resulting in a taxonomy following a recently proposed fraud analytics framework.
+We conclude that most research relies on expert-based rules and manual features, while deep learning methods have been gaining traction.
+This paper also presents a comprehensive framework to evaluate and compare the performance of prominent methods in a standardized setup.
+We compare manual feature engineering, random walk-based, and deep learning methods on two publicly available data sets.
+We conclude that (1) network analytics increases the predictive power, but caution is needed when applying GNNs in the face of class imbalance and network topology, and that (2) care should be taken with synthetic data as this can give overly optimistic results.
+The open-source implementation facilitates researchers and practitioners to extend this work on proprietary data, promoting a standardized approach for the analysis and evaluation of network analytics for AML.

 \keywords{Fraud Analytics \and Anti-Money Laundering \and Network Analytics \and Literature Review}